-There’s only been one legitimate study conducted on the cost of hiring a driver.
+There’s only been one legitimate study conducted on this topic.
 It dates all the way back to 2001.
 Upper Great Plains Transportation Institute published a paper called “The Costs of Truckload Driver Turnover.”
-The study obtained data from 15 companies who they interviewed in an effort to understand how much it costs to replace a driver and where the costs lie.
-They looked at everything: cost of advertising, staff wages, recruitment and orientation costs, training, and much more.
+The study obtained data from 15 companies they interviewed in an effort to understand how much it costs to replace a driver and where the costs lie.
+They looked at everything: cost of advertising, staff wages, recruitment and orientation costs, training, depreciation of assets, and much more.
 Their study showed that the average cost of turnover for those 15 companies was $8,234.

 Some of the variance comes down to what the company is hauling.
-For instance, it takes a lot more time and resources to hire and train someone transporting fuel or hazmat materials than it does to train someone that hauls dry goods.
+For instance, it takes a lot more time and resources to hire and train someone transporting fuel or hazardous materials than it does to train someone that hauls dry goods.
 Many companies leave out the cost of a lazy asset sitting against the fence that’s not producing revenue while incurring costs and depreciation.

 Regardless of the specific number, driver turnover is expensive for every trucking company.
 And it’s a pervasive problem.
 Industry turnover is about 90% nationwide.
 It’s clear that your success hinges on your ability to solve turnover.
 Big picture, there are two approaches you can take.

-Focusing on driver retention is an essential step towards solving your turnover problem.
+Focusing on driver retention is an essential step toward solving your turnover problem.
 Your hiring efforts are futile if every driver you snag walks out the door in a matter of weeks.
 Long-term strategies are the most effective for improving retention, but you also need to take immediate action.
 For ideas on how to retain more drivers now and later, check out our ebook “75 Strategies to Help Increase Driver Retention.”

 While you tackle your reading assignment, consider investing in leadership training.
 Our Leadership Development Course is made for frontline leaders in the transportation industry.
 It consists of more than a dozen online self-directed lessons that will teach your managers and supervisors how to improve driver retention.
 If you’d like to learn more, contact us today.